Colonial Australia

 The name of Bass to designate the strait between New South Wales and Tasmania will soon become official.
 The next trip of Flinders is another feat: in 1803 he completed the first circumnavigation of New Holland.
 He will be a promoter of the use of the word Australia instead of New Holland.

 The 1801 book is extremely rare.
-A complete copy with its three maps is estimated £ 150K, for sale by Sotheby's in London on September 30, lot 479.
+A complete copy with its three maps was sold for £ 290K from a lower estimate of £ 150K by Sotheby's on September 30, 2014, lot 479.

 In 1798, Matthew Flinders was appointed lieutenant in charge to navigate around Van Diemen's Land.
 A skilled cartographer, Flinders was accompanied by the surgeon and botanist George Bass.
 This trip was a success: the explorers show that Van Diemen's Land, later renamed Tasmania, is an island.